MWPuppire/votd/README.md

 ## Performance

 It's written in Rust for performance; I include it in my `.zshrc` file, so I want it to be pretty fast.
-It caches the verse-of-the-day for 6 hours; this should mean it always returns a current one (most people need at least that much sleep between days), but the cache can be disabled with `-n` if it isn't desired.
+It caches the verse-of-the-day for 6 hours; this should mean it always returns a current one (most people need at least that much sleep between days), but the cache can be manually refreshed with `-r`, or disabled altogether with `-n` if it isn't wanted.

 To avoid using too much filesystem space, it doesn't cache any verses other than the verse-of-the-day.
 If you want an app to look-up local copies of any verse, you'd be better off downloading an actual Bible app anyways.